 Recruiting: Mother Jones’ recruiting process ensures a diverse group of job applicants and staff interviewers.
 Of candidates who receive first-round phone interviews, 30 percent must be people of color and 30 percent must be women.
 Our interview panels include at least one staff member who identifies as female and one who identifies as a person of color.
 Both arrangements are monitored by Mother Jones’ Diversity Committee.

 Pay Equity: In an effort to be transparent with job candidates, most postings include a minimum salary.
 In addition, Mother Jones hired a third party company, Trusiac, in 2021 to conduct a pay audit, and is committed to continuously monitoring pay equity to prevent or redress any inequities.

 Fellowships: Mother Jones’ fellowship program is dedicated to providing best-in-class training to emerging journalists, with a focus on those from historically marginalized backgrounds.
-In our most recent cohort of fellows, two-thirds identified as people of color and all were women.
+In our 2023 cohort of fellows, almost half identify as people of color and more than two-thirds are women.
 Our fellows have gone on to work in all of the nation’s top newsrooms, and many have found employment at Mother Jones.

 Juneteenth: Beginning in 2020, Mother Jones has observed Juneteenth as a paid holiday each year.